-Part 10 may be amended to allow interstate trade between NSW, Victoria and Queensland including the establishment of trading zones if required, subject to there being in place an interstate agreement and appropriate administrative systems and processes.
+This plan may be amended to allow interstate trade between NSW and Queensland, subject to there being in place an inter-state agreement and appropriate administrative systems and processes.

-66 Amendments relating to mandatory conditions
+64 Amendments relating to mandatory conditions

 This Plan may be amended with respect to mandatory conditions to specify different standards or requirements for the construction or decommissioning of water supply works.